francehopper/Project-Getting-There/README.md

 Project-Getting-There
 =====================
-A project to build a web interface for fetching SEPTA sechedules using the Stop ID.
+A project to build a web interface for fetching SEPTA schedules using the Stop ID.

 About the Project
 =====================